 Osteoarthritis is thought to cause this disorder in some people because normal aging can affect the stability and effectiveness of all joints and bones in the body, including those located in the jaw.

 Rheumatoid arthritis is also thought to cause this disorder in some people because, similar to other areas of the body, rheumatoid arthritis can cause inflammation in the temporomandibular joint that can ultimately lead to deterioration of the bone and cartilage.

 While these things are thought to cause a role in causing this disorder, they are not the same for every person and can vary greatly, which is why it is always important to talk to a health care provider about any concerns you may have.

 Treating TMJ Disorders

-While waiting for your appointment with a healthcare professional some recommend using a pain reliever, eating soft foods, reducing your stress levels, using warm compresses on your jaw and other areas that are in pain, avoiding hard to chew foods, and using relaxation techniques.
+While waiting for your appointment with a healthcare professional, some recommend using a pain reliever, eating soft foods, reducing your stress levels, using warm compresses on your jaw and other areas in pain, avoiding hard to chew foods, and using relaxation techniques.

 Need More Information about TMJ Disorder?